ravilavanya362-creator/bilibili-video-downloader/README.md

 own or have explicit permission to save.
 Respect bilibili's Terms of Service and the rights of the original content creators; don't use this to redistribute copyrighted material.

+## BiliSave downloader architecture

+The Next.js app is intended to run as a Docker web service with `yt-dlp` and FFmpeg installed. `/api/parse` only returns JSON metadata; `/api/download` downloads the original Bilibili URL and streams the resulting MP4.
+This avoids treating an MP4 response as JSON and avoids Unicode `Content-Disposition` header errors.